 - Discovery Cove (premium marine animal experiences)

 SeaWorld’s pricing is much more straight forward as there is just one Orlando area theme park as well as Aquatica, SeaWorld’s local area water park.
 However, Discovery Cove is a completely separate ticket and not part of SeaWorld’s theme park pricing offer.

-According to the SeaWorld web site, a single day ticket if purchased on-line at least one day in advance of your visit costs $89.99 per adult.
-If you purchase a ticket on the day of your visit the price goes up to $107.99 per adult.
+A single day ticket starts at $99.99 per adult and goes up to $109.99 on select weekend dates.
 If you wish to visit Aquatica or travel to Busch Gardens and Adventure Island in nearby Tampa, SeaWorld also offers multi-park ticket options.

 From a pricing prospective, SeaWorld offers the lowest individual theme park price of all three Orlando area theme parks.
 Do you get as much value for your money at SeaWorld as you would at Walt Disney World or Universal Orlando?
 That’s something we can talk about in another post.

 If you would like a few more visits to the parks at SeaWorld Orlando, then an annual pass could be your an option.
 There are four different levels of annual passes that area offered which have differing benefits and costs.

 The outlines the individual pass as well as the cost which is the same for both Florida residents and non-residents.
 However, Florida residents are offered a monthly payment option (not offered for non-Florida residents).

 - Silver Pass: $228 (no blackout dates)